How to Get an Apartment With ‘Bad’ Credit

 Finally, the best way to stop bad credit from getting in the way of renting an apartment is to raise your credit score.
 Although that may seem like a long-term solution to a short-term problem when you’re looking for a place to live, it can help you when it comes time for your next apartment search.

 There’s no make-or-break number when it comes to the credit score needed to rent an apartment.
-Not all landlords have requirements, and for those that do, it varies by location as well as property type.
+Not all landlords have requirements, and for those that do, it may vary by location as well as property type.
 There are also different scoring models in use for credit scores, and not all property managers may use the same scale.
-Generally speaking, the higher the better, and a score in the “good” category may get you the best chance of approval.
+A score in the “good” category may get you the best chance of approval.

 It varies, but landlords look for much the same things that any lender looks for in a credit report: your history of paying your bills on time, your total debt, the types of debt you carry, and any missed payments or periods of delinquency.
 These all add up to a picture of a renter they can trust—or not.